Experienced Attorneys Providing Legal Defense for Healthcare Professionals During ZPIC Audits

 Former Medicare Prosecutors & Defense Counsel

 The most dangerous thing about ZPIC audits is to underestimate them.
-More than occasionally, clients contact the attorneys of the Oberheiden Law Group with a request for help with a Medicare investigation that is a direct consequence of a mishandled ZPIC audit.
+More than occasionally, clients contact the attorneys of Oberheiden, P.C. with a request for help with a Medicare investigation that is a direct consequence of a mishandled ZPIC audit.
 Those clients produced bad files, often without seeking any legal advice, and then tried to negotiate the findings with CMS and law enforcement.
 Many of these investigations (and costs) could have been avoided by selecting qualified attorneys to handle the initial part of the audit.
-This brief article outlines some features that Medicare providers and health care businesses should look for when confronted with a ZPIC request.
+This brief article outlines some features that Medicare providers and healthcare businesses should look for when confronted with a ZPIC request.

 Purpose of ZPIC Audits

 The primary purpose of a ZPIC audit is to investigate fraud, waste, or abuse as part of an effort to restore integrity to the federal healthcare system.
 Among other things, a ZPIC may investigate a healthcare company for (1) billing for services not rendered, (2) duplicate billing, (3) soliciting, offering, or receiving kickbacks for patient referrals, or (4) altering claims or records to obtain higher reimbursement rates.
 Typically, providers are not selected at random.
 A ZPIC audit generally begins as a result of a variety of considered factors.
 For example, the ZPIC may utilize data analysis to identify billing trends or a high frequency of uncommon services as compared to local or national patterns.
 Whistleblowers, such as employees or former employees, may file a complaint about business practices.
 Alternatively, other government contractors or law enforcement agencies might refer a particular healthcare provider to a ZPIC for audit based on suspicious practices.